templative/templative/README.md

 Define the cards you’d like created and how to assemble them, use the CLI, and purchase the game off of the Game Crafter.

 # Requirements
-- xcode
+- Install xcode
-- xcode-select --install
+- `xcode-select --install`
 - Install [XQuartz](https://www.xquartz.org/) for OSX
 - [Inkscape v1](https://inkscape.org)
-- Install `Install Certificates.command` located in Python3.8 application directory if you haven't already.
+- Install `Install Certificates.command` located in Python3.* application directory if you haven't already.
 - `brew tap thenextguy32/homebrew-templative`
 - `brew install templative`
-- Update `/usr/local/etc/Imagemagick-7/delegates.yml` file to use `export-file` instead of `export-png` as noted in the comment near the middle of the file.
+- Update `/usr/local/etc/Imagemagick-7/delegates.yml` or `/usr/local/Cellar/imagemagick/7.0.10-0/etc/ImageMagick-7/delegates.xml` file to use `export-file` instead of `export-png` as noted in the comment near the middle of the file.
-- `identify -list delegate`
-- `convert -list delegate`
-- `/usr/local/Cellar/imagemagick/7.0.10-0/etc/ImageMagick-7/delegates.xml`
-- ln -s /Applications/Inkscape.app/Contents/MacOS/inkscape \
-  /usr/local/bin/inkscape

 ## QuickStart
 - Create and cd into a directory
 - `templative init`